Bachelor of Science in Nursing

 Major in Nursing

-Offered at the Metro Orlando, South Florida, and Tampa Bay Branch Campuses
+Offered at the Metro Orlando, South Florida, Tampa Bay, and Capital Area Branch Campuses

-The mission of UT emphasizes graduate and undergraduate education, research and service.
+The mission of UAGM-Gurabo Campus emphasizes graduate and undergraduate education, research and service.
 The mission of the School of Health Sciences is to prepare excellent human resources in the Health Sciences with innovative academic offerings across the curriculum who can respond properly and rapidly to the needs of local and global communities.
-The mission, philosophy and goals of the BSN program are congruent with the mission and goals of Universidad del Turabo and the School of Health Sciences.
+The mission, philosophy and goals of the BSN program are congruent with the mission and goals of Gurabo Campus and the School of Health Sciences.
 The BSN is the program of the School of Health Sciences with the responsibility to prepare nurse generalists who can respond to the needs of our communities.

 Congruence between UT, SHS, and Nursing Program Mission